distributeaid/distributeaid.org/content/pages/regions/greece/aegean-islands.md

   fake or no lifejackets, and sending boats despite poor sea conditions.
 governmentResponse: 'Greece has been moving towards a US-style detention and deportation system.
-Greece recently took over responsibility for making cash support payments to asylum seekers from the UNHCR, but tethered it to detention and cut large numbers of recipients from receiving aid.
+Greece recently took over responsibility for making cash support payments to asylum seekers from the UNHCR but tethered it to detention and cut large numbers of recipients from receiving aid.
 This is [creating a human rights](https://oxfamilibrary.openrepository.com/bitstream/handle/10546/621307/bp-detention-as-default-greece-asylum-161121-en.pdf;jsessionid=E395A5C0804B9A94EBA2F1D7907AC19F?sequence=1) and [hunger crisis](https://eu.rescue.org/press-release/joint-statement-are-you-eligible-eat).
   A [€130 million project funded by the EU commission](https://05cd942b-77f4-4d21-b3ea-797e75ad39b3.filesusr.com/ugd/0d6197_ec32a14581f044499e32a3f8dca9775f.pdf) to build camps on Samos, Kos and Leros is completed.
 Plans remain to build closed facilities on Lesvos and Chios.
-Humanitarians have concerns about camp conditions: access to education for children, sufficient services to be provided to the residents, for human rights observation, or for the freedoms of asylum seekers e.g. to come and go.'
+Humanitarians have concerns about camp conditions: insufficient access to education for children, insufficient services for residents, restrictions on human rights observation, and limitated freedoms of asylum seekers to come and go.'
 populationCount: 3100
 populationDescription: There have been increases in [illegal mass asylum rejections and deportations](https://www.infomigrants.net/en/post/33636/asylum-seekers-facing-rejection-in-greece-we-cannot-clap-with-one-hand),